schmidt1024/angular-beginners-workshop/README.md

 A simple reset for unsorted lists.

-## Services
+## Service

-For our movie app we want to get the data from extern source. themoviedb.org offers an public api, where we can fetch a json with film results.
+For our movie app we want to get data from an extern source. themoviedb.org offers an public api, where we can fetch a json with film results.
 To fetch it in Angular we create a service.
 Services are a great way to share information between components that don't know each other.

 ## Practice